compose-spec/compose-spec/spec.md

  - "otherhost:50.31.209.229"
 ```

-Compose implementation MUST create matching entry with the ip address and hostname in container's
+Compose implementations MUST create matching entry with the ip address and hostname in container's
 `/etc/hosts`:

 ```